VardanMatevosyan/Docker-Compose-Fullstack-App/README.md

 ## Spring Boot + Angular 7 + Docker + MSQL server application
 ######

-In order to use the application using docker in Ubuntu go through steps below:
+In order to use the application using docker in Ubuntu go through steps below

- ##Install
+ ## Install
  * Install Docker Engine  - use one of these steps from (https://docs.docker.com/install/linux/docker-ce/ubuntu/)
  * Indtall Git:
 	* sudo apt update